What to do When My Cat Dies at Home

 How Cat Cremation Works

 Cremation ensures remains are sterile and safe to handle, whilst preserving the dignity of your departed feline family member.
-During the cremation process, your pet's body will be placed in a cremation chamber which reaches extremely high temperatures
+During the individual cremation process, your pet's body will be placed in a cremation chamber which reaches extremely high temperatures.
+Your cat will be cremated separately, ensuring their ashes are kept individual and can be returned to you.

-At the end of the cremation process, their body has become ash and bone fragments.
-Large bone fragments are then further reduced.
-Where individual cremation has been chosen (see below) ashes will typically be returned to you
+At the end of the individual cremation process, their body has become ash and bone fragments.
+Large bone fragments are then further reduced, and the ashes are carefully collected and prepared for return to you.

 Individual vs. Communal Cremation